reaper699/lisk-docs/BinaryInstall.md

 This tutorial describes how to install the Lisk using pre-built binary packages.
 It is built under the assumption you are deploying Lisk for Main Net.

-To complete the installation there are prerequisites that need to be completed.
+**NOTE:** To complete the installation there are prerequisites that need to be completed.
 You can find them below if you have not already performed them.

 * [Preparing Your System for Lisk](/documentation?i=lisk-docs/PrereqSetup)